elifesciences/rmrf_enter/README.md

 See `example.py` for example usage of `rmrf_enter.py`.

-This script is being used within the (private) `elife-builder` repo to periodically delete temporary files and backups.
+This script is being used internally to periodically delete temporary files and backups.

 ## Copyright & Licence